yomboprime/Rodon2018/doc/2_MicrocontrollerBoard.md

 ### Voltage dividers

 A voltage divider is used to convert a voltage to a lower one and is formed by two resistors, say Ra and Rb.
 These two resistors are connected in series.
-Ra is the one connected to the higher voltage, the point between Ra and Rb is connected to the lower voltage output, and the other Rb end is connected to ground.
+Ra is connected in one end to the higher voltage, the point between Ra and Rb is connected to the lower voltage output, and the other Rb end is connected to ground.
 Then, `Vlow = Vhigh * Rb / ( Ra + Rb)`.

 #### UART and SPI voltage dividers